Tekaiguy/STTP-Workflow/README.md

 ## Redraw

 This group lets you create variations using an image as a starting point (AKA img2img) (AKA Hires Fix).
-It takes the latent from 'Generate' and upscales, denoises, and redraws with a second KSampler.
+It takes the decoded image from 'Generate' and upscales, re-encodes, and redraws it with a second KSampler.

 <div align="center">